What is the Weather Like in Panama?

 Of course, as in most countries, there are some regional variations to these patterns.
 Bocas del Toro, in particular, is out of phase with the climate further east.
 There the driest months are March, September, and October, with lots of rain in December and January—almost the exact reverse of the rest of Panama.
 The mountain valleys of Boquete and Cerro Punta, too, have their own micro-climate, with chilly nights and strong winds from December to February.
 Of course, it goes without saying that most foreigners will prefer to visit Panama during the dry season, when the beaches are at their peak and there are no sudden thunderstorms to ruin travel plans.

-Average monthly temperatures (°F) and rainfall (inches) for select locations in Panama are shown below.
+Average monthly temperatures (°F) and rainfall (inches) in Panama City is shown below.

 Source: World Weather Online.